hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

     If unset, the cluster's version will be set by GKE to the version of the most recent official release (which is not necessarily the latest version).

+-> If you are using the `google_container_engine_versions` datasource with a regional cluster, ensure that you have provided a `region` to the datasource.
+A `region` can have a different set of supported versions than its corresponding `zone`s, and not all `zone`s in a
+`region` are guaranteed to support the same version.

 * `monitoring_service` - (Optional) The monitoring service that the cluster should write metrics to.
     Automatically send metrics from pods in the cluster to the Google Cloud Monitoring API.